 The game was scheduled to start at 4 pm.
 This gave us the full morning and a tiny portion of the afternoon to explore.

-Our second day in Boston and I was feeling a bit too optimistic and wanted to see a lot in our free time.
-Of course this led to two very tired little men who insisted on coming home for a short rest.
+On our second day in Boston and I was feeling a bit too optimistic and wanted to see a lot in our free time.
+Of course, this led to two very tired little men who insisted on coming home for a short rest.

 This resulted in us taking the T (Metro) too late with hundreds of people boarding at the same time.
 And missing the open ceremony.